• Home

 • *Students must get to the round and be ready to speak within 45 minutes of the start of the round, according to the official invitation schedule (If in extemp, ask the proctor to be first speaker).
 Students choose to double enter at their own peril.
 We will not drop them from the event if they do not make it in time to a round, but at the same time, the tournament must go on.
 If they miss an event one round, they can always try again the next round.

-• If a student is in Extemporaneous speaking and is double entered, they should go to extemp first (because of the prep time) and their other event second.
+• NOTE: If a student is in Extemporaneous speaking and is double entered, they should go to extemp first (because of the prep time) and their other event second.

 • Students may not triple enter within a pattern.